Monday, March 27, 2017

 If the legend Ross writes about is true, then Maewyn Succat’s name change to Patrick is worth consideration.

-Ross said the name Patrick derives from the Latin phase for “father figure.”
-This is fitting for St. Patrick, because upon changing his name, he sacrificed his life to priesthood and lived for the betterment and goodwill of others.
+Ross said the name Patrick derives from the Latin phrase for “father figure.”
+This is fitting for St. Patrick because upon changing his name, he sacrificed his life to priesthood and lived for the betterment and goodwill of others.

 Sunday, March 5, 2017